Easy Egg Stuffed Peppers

 Steps 5-10 on how to make breakfast stuffed peppers

-• Broccoli, cauliflower, carrots or asparagus – chopped well and cooked
+• Broccoli, cauliflower, carrots, or asparagus – chop small and cook ahead of time until tender

 Overhead shot of 2 egg stuffed pepper on a white plate